ballerina-platform/module-ballerinax-docusign.dsclick/ballerina/Module.md

 ## Overview

-[DocuSign](https://www.docusign.com) is a digital transaction management platform that enables users to securely sign, send, and manage documents electronically.

-The Ballerina DocuSign Click connector integrates with the DocuSign platform, provides APIs to capture user consent with one click for simple agreements such as terms & conditions and privacy policies within Ballerina applications.
+The DocuSign Click connector integrates with the DocuSign platform, providing APIs to capture user consent with one click for simple agreements such as terms & conditions and privacy policies.
 It supports [DocuSign Click API V2](https://github.com/docusign/OpenAPI-Specifications/blob/master/click.rest.swagger-v2.json).

+### Key Features

+- Capture user consent with one click
+- Support for terms & conditions and privacy policies
+- Integration with DocuSign Click API V2
+- Efficient management of simple agreements

 ## Setup guide